icambron/twix.js/docs/docs.md

 npm install twix
 ```

-And then in your application, just `require` moment and twix.
+And then in your application, just `require` Moment and Twix.

 ```js
 var moment = require('moment');